keenanpayne/keenanpayne.com/posts/freelancing-reboot.md

   {% include atoms/figure.html, src: '/images/posts/reboot-freelancing/cort.jpg', alt: 'Portrait of a new friend, Cort.', caption: "💨 Portrait of a new friend, Cort." %}

-  {% include atoms/figure.html, src: '/images/posts/reboot-freelancing/me-aila.jpg', alt: 'Me and my niece, Aila', caption: "😁 Me and my niece, Aila" %}
+  {% include atoms/figure.html, src: '/images/posts/reboot-freelancing/me.jpg', alt: 'Hiking in the mountains', caption: "🏔 Hiking in the mountains" %}
 </div>

 ## The freelancing grind